Lakens/statistical_inferences/docs/09-equivalencetest.md

 Determining the SESOI based on the effect size the original study had 33% power to detect has an additional convenient property.
 Imagine the true effect size is actually 0, and you perform a statistical test to see if the data is statistically smaller than the SESOI based on the small telescopes approach
 (which is called an inferiority test).
 If you increase the sample size by 2.5 times, you will have approximately 80% power for this one-ssided equivalence test, assuming the true effect size is exactly 0 (e.g., d = 0).
-People who do a replication study can follow the small telescope recommendations, and very easily determine both the **smallest effect size of interest**, and the **sample size** needed to design an informative replication study, assuming the true effect size is 0 (but see the section above for a-priori power analyses where you want to test for equivalence, but do not expect a true effect size of 0).
+People who do a replication study can follow the small telescope recommendations, and very easily determine both the smallest effect size of interest, and the sample size needed to design an informative replication study, assuming the true effect size is 0 (but see the section above for a-priori power analyses where you want to test for equivalence, but do not expect a true effect size of 0).

 The figure below, from Simonsohn (2015) illustrates the small telescopes approach using a real-life example.
 The original study by Zhong and Liljenquist (2006) had a tiny sample size of 30 participants in each condition and observed an effect size of d = 0.53, which was barely statistically different from zero.
 Given a sample size of 30 per condition, the study had 33% power to detect effects larger than d = 0.401.
 This “small effect” is indicated by the green dashed line.
 In R, the smallest effect size of interest is calculated using: